Japanese Cooking Tools: 33 Essentials for Home Chefs

 Three final tools cover the corners of a Japanese kitchen that Western lists rarely include.
 Each opens a category of cooking that is foundational in Japan.
 The tsukemono tradition, for instance, connects to the wider pickled-and-preserved culture explored in our guide to osechi ryori.

 Tsukemono are the pickled vegetables served at almost every Japanese meal.
 A tsukemono press uses a screw mechanism to compress salted vegetables under steady pressure for a few hours.
 Cucumber, daikon, cabbage, and eggplant all work.
 The result is bright, crisp, lightly salted asazuke pickles that complement any meal.
 Western cooks underestimate how much a small dish of fresh pickles changes a plate.
-A home tsukemono press costs $20 to $40.
+A home tsukemono press handles weeknight pickle production.

 The tetsubin is a heavy cast iron kettle used to boil water for tea.
 The iron interacts with the water, softening it and adding a faint mineral character that improves green tea.
-Tetsubin are made in Iwate Prefecture.
-They follow the same Nambu tekki tradition as the cast iron skillets and are objects of considerable craftsmanship.
-The Iwachu Arare unlined tetsubin kettle has 0.8L capacity with no enamel for direct-fire use.
-It starts around $150 and represents the authoritative pick from Iwate’s oldest working nambu tekki house.
+Tetsubin are made in Iwate Prefecture, following the same Nambu tekki tradition as the cast iron skillets, and are objects of considerable craftsmanship.
+The Iwachu Arare unlined tetsubin kettle is the authoritative pick from Iwate’s oldest working nambu tekki house.

 Shokupan is the soft, square white bread that has become a global staple.
 The pan is a pullman-style loaf tin with a sliding lid.
 That lid forces the dough to rise into a perfect rectangle with no domed top.
 The shape lets you slice clean uniform pieces for sandwiches, French toast, and tea-time toast.
-A shokupan loaf pan costs $25 to $50.
+A shokupan loaf pan handles weekly baking.

 Where to Buy Authentic Japanese Cooking Tools